CZ26/CZ-HP/lab.md

 ## The Goal

 The human-agent symbiotic society is coming!
 We can expect to see more emotionally intelligent agents that can interact with humans in a more natural and empathetic way.
 These agents will be able to interpret and respond to human emotions, making them more useful in a variety of contexts, such as healthcare, education, and rapport building.
-As for the gole, we are going to:
+As for the goal, we are going to:

 ### Improve Human-Computer Interaction:
 Affective computing can improve the interaction between humans and machines by making the experience more natural and intuitive.
 Emotionally intelligent machines can detect and respond to a user's emotional state, making the interaction more personalized and engaging.